 I already mentioned it, so I guess you want to see it.
 The statue of Lenin is outside the Minsk Government House.
 It’s quite big and I think it deserves a visit because it’s not anymore easy to find one around the world.
 Then you can check out the architecture of the building, quite typical in the area.

 There are a lot of monuments in Minsk.
-They are a very good way to discover the history of the city and of the country.
+They are a very good way to discover the history of the city and the country.
 I listed the most important ones I saw.
 The ones you can’t miss.
 It won’t take much time, but they will give you a real historical picture of the city.

 The Victory Monument has an Eternal Flame and it is important for the country celebration.
 You should try to be there where they do the changing of the guards.
 Unfortunately, I couldn’t.
-As I know it is really a very nice moment.
+As I know it is a very nice moment.

 It’s great its art and it gives incredible emotions.
 The Afghan War Memorial on the Island of Tears is one of the most interesting monument to be seen.
 Not only in Belarus.
 Surrounded by trees it takes you into a special atmosphere.